ACupofAir/Directory-Stack/README.md

 - show the directories in stack and switch to special stack
   - `dv`: show the table of stack(named from the linux command dirs -v), and waiting for user to input the index of directory want to go
   - `jp $DIR_INDEX`: jump to the directory whose index is `$DIR_INDEX` in the stack
+- clear the directory stack
+  - `cldirs`: temporarily clear stack, when you start a new stack, the directory stack will be restored

   ### static directory stack(only support powershell now)
   > these directories will automatically be added into stack every time you start a new shell